top of page

 Is It For Me?

-Your doctor will likely discuss a vascular access with you well before your first hemodialysis treatment as it should already be in place for weeks, if not months, before your first hemodialysis treatment.
+Your doctor will likely discuss vascular access with you well before your first hemodialysis treatment, as it should already be in place for weeks, if not months, before your first hemodialysis treatment.
 Before receiving a vascular access, you may have a Doppler ultrasound vessel mapping test.

 Types of Vascular Access

 There are three common types of vascular access.
 A tunneled dialysis catheter is a non-permanent, long-term option.
 These generally last for months to years for most patients.
-The other two types are the ateriovenous fistula and the ateriovenous graft.
-Each is constructed by a vascular surgeon and are typically an outpatient procedure, though sometimes an overnight stay at the hospital may be required.
+The other two types are the arteriovenous fistula and the arteriovenous graft.
+Each is constructed by a vascular surgeon and is typically an outpatient procedure, though sometimes an overnight stay at the hospital may be required.

 Visit Society of Vascular Surgery for more information.